231002317/cccs106-projectss/workspace_ibarrientos/cccs106-projects/week2_labs/LAB2_REPORT.md

 ## Challenges and Solutions

+[
-[- Git push failed (no sign‑in)
+- Git push failed (no sign‑in)
   - Signed in via browser using Git Credential Manager, then push succeeded.
 - Flet layout looked cramped
   - Used `Column`/`Row` with spacing and padding; called `page.update()`.
 - Input validation needed
-  - Added simple checks and showed a `SnackBar` message.]
+  - Added simple checks and showed a `SnackBar` message.
+]

 ## Learning Outcomes

+[
-[- Initialize a repo, make commits, and push to GitHub.
+- Initialize a repo, make commits, and push to GitHub.
 - Build a small Flet UI with text fields, buttons, and dialogs.
-- Write event handlers and validate user input.]
+- Write event handlers and validate user input.
+]

 ## Screenshots